Scaling up Processing

 - Identification of basic processing equipment and interior needs as well as layout and logistics

 - Desire for business skills and scaling-up opportunities from financial perspectives

 - Identification of food safety considerations, regulations and licensing

 Following the interview and surveys, a pilot selection matrix was utilized to determine 3 pilot projects suited for scaling project needs.
 Selection criteria included readiness, identification by the interviewee their desire to scale-up or add value-added produce processing to their business, and different categories of business operations.
 In early August 2019, scopes of work were developed for three pilot partners, with business categories of community center, retail, and aggregator.
 Throughout early August and end of September, the Scaling Specialty Crop team met and consulted with each partner regarding food safety, layout and logistics, and business development.
-The pilot projects will inform the Scaling-Up Processing Toolkit that will be published on the AgMRc website in January.
+The pilot projects informed the Scaling-Up Processing Toolkit.